 From Great Tits to Starlings, Gold Finches to Collared Doves, the UK is home to an enormous population of colourful bird species in summer.
 Make your garden extra friendly to birds in hot weather by providing a water source, such as a bird bath, for drinking and bathing.

-Tempt them further by making a nut and seed bird cake or perhaps a simple apple bird feeder (perhaps using your homegrown apples) and hang it somewhere prominent in your garden.
+Tempt them further by making bird fat balls or perhaps a simple apple bird feeder (perhaps using your homegrown apples) and hang it somewhere prominent in your garden.
 The kids will love topping up the water for the birds with a miniature watering can or mixing up the seed and fat in a giant mixing bowl.

 Extend the fun by encouraging your kids to get out bird spotting in the garden.
 Give them a bird colouring sheet, a bird word search, or a small pair of binoculars and a bird spotting book so that they can identify the birds visiting your garden.

 If your kids are partial to the odd computer game, link the two activities with this fantastic ‘Colour a bird’ game from the RSPB.
 Your kids will be ducking and diving out of the house to observe the minute details of bird plumage before attempting to re-create it on-screen.

 A fantastic idea for older children is to give them a way to earn pocket money by doing odd jobs in the garden that are suitable for their age.
 You could task them with watering plants, deadheading flowers, or even—for responsible teenagers—mowing the lawn.